 Puccini La Bohème opera to a libretto by Luigi Illica and Giuseppe Giacosa.
 Directed 2009 by John Copley at the Royal Opera House.
 Stars Teodor Ilincai (Rodolfo), Hibla Gerzmava (Mimì), Gabriele Viviani (Marcello), Inna Dukach (Musetta), Kostas Smoriginas (Colline), Jacques Imbrailo (Schaunard), Jeremy White (Benoit), Donald Maxwell (Alcindoro), Alan Duffield (Parpignol), Bryan Secombe (Sergeant), and Jonathan Coad (Costums Officer).
 Andris Nelsons conducts The Orchestra of the Royal Opera House (Concert Master Peter Manning), the Royal Opera Chorus (Chorus Director Renato Balsadonna), and the Tiffin Children's Chorus (Chorus Director Simon Toyne).
 Designs by Julia Trevelyan Oman; lighting design by John Charlton after William Bundy.
-Film directed by Robin Lough; music direction by Frances Whitaker; produced by David Groves.
+Directed for TV by Robin Lough; music direction by Frances Whitaker; produced by David Groves.
 Released 2010, this disc has 5.1 dts-Master Audio sound.
 Grade: C+

 This John Copley production of La Bohème harks back to 1974.
 It competes now (2011) with the Del Monaco production at the Teatro Real, the Dornhelm motion picture, and Jonathan Miller's version at the ENO.
 These shows tend to make Copley's small, chopped-up interior sets and fussy costumes look obsolete.